 You've already chosen your study programme?
 Apply online now.

 Application for benefits under the Federal Educational Assistance Act (BAföG) can be requested through Cologne Student Services at the Federal Office of Administration upon proof that conditions are met for individual support.
 For more information, see the Brochure on Financing or visit the website for the Federal Ministry of Education and Research.

 Public Scholarships provide a customized solution for financing studies.
 Scholarships are offered by numerous state-funded and private institutions.

 A wide range of scholarships can also be found at the following Internet address:

 This scholarship is designed exclusively for new international students (Bachelor, Master and MBA) who intend to study at Cologne Business School.
-Each year CBS awards scholarships as a reduction of the tuition fee to talented foreign students.
+Each year, CBS awards scholarships in order to reduce the tuition fees for talented foreign students.
 Qualified students will receive a 25% scholarship off the total tuition fee.
 More detailed information on the application process and requirements can be found at EU Student Scholarship.

 Loans for living expenses and tuition fees are awarded exclusively for educational training and study purposes and are specially designed to meet the needs and circumstances of students.
 What’s unique as opposed to a normal loan is the monthly annuity rather than a lump-sum payment.
 For a larger selection of student loans and education funds, please see our Brochure on Financing.

 Federal Education Assistance (BaföG) for studies / internships abroad is usually possible after a year of study.
 Even though you might not have been entitled to claim BaföG domestically, you should check eligibility for your semester abroad.
 Information on BAföG can be found in our brochure on financing.
 You can also find more information on the Internet at www.bafoeg.de.